 Reserved Instances or RIs offer significantly reduced pricing in exchange for one or three-year commitments.
-They are much cheaper than pay as you go instances.
-Suppose you have a long term vision of having some workloads for a longer duration, you can opt to have the RI rate charged instead of pay as you go.
+They are much cheaper than pay-as-you-go instances.
+Suppose you have a long-term vision of having some workloads for longer duration; you can opt to have the RI rate charged instead of pay as you go.
 Setting up the right instance will help you reduce your Cloud spend.

 Unused EBS Volumes

 In the case of AWS, if you spin up and power down your development server or any other EC2 instances, the chances are that you might be leaving behind orphaned storage.
 This storage is left unattached, and it accrues charges.
 If there are no workflows to delete them, they will continue to add to your overall spend.

 Optimizing cloud costs is not just a matter of hygiene.
 You need to define a robust dedicated plan to keep looking for opportunities to reduce your cloud spend.
 You can do well with automation and attempt to rein in the bulging cloud costs.
 It's now well established that this is a high-priority task for many businesses.
 As per Rightscale 2019, State of the Cloud report, the number 1 priority in 2019 was Cloud Cost Optimization.

 You may also be interested in

 Anto's editorial team loves the cloud as much as you!
 Each member of Anto's editorial team is a Cloud expert in their own right.
 Anto Online takes great pride in helping fellow Cloud enthusiasts.
 Let us know if you have an excellent idea for the next topic!
 Contact Anto Online if you want to contribute.